Azure-Samples/azure-sql-db-graphql-hasura/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->

-# An Azure & Hasura Todo App
+# An Azure SQL Database & Hasura Todo App

 This application is setup to provide an example of using GraphQL with Vue.js, with Hasura providing GraphQL API Services via the Azure Cloud.